oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 `namespace`.
 ]

-Namespaces reserved for special purpose MUST be treated as per their definition.
+Namespaces reserved for special purpose SHALL be treated as per their definition.

 The relevant path for this test is: